Kitware/CMake/Help/generator/Green Hills MULTI.rst

 Generates Green Hills MULTI project files (experimental, work-in-progress).

+The buildsystem has predetermined build-configuration settings that can be controlled via the :variable:`CMAKE_BUILD_TYPE` variable.

 Customizations that are used to pick toolset and target system:

 The ``-A <arch>`` can be supplied for setting the target architecture.